Moooooin/CS50/README.md

 ## Acknowledgments
 Thanks to Harvard University and CS50's staff for providing this excellent course material and learning experience!
 This was an awesome time for me and I can't thank you enough for this!

-Feel free to explore each project and take inspiration, but please do not copy anything!